rongi/async-task/README.md

 Basic usage
 ===========

-This is how task execution looks in your code:
+This is how task execution looks in the code:

 ```java
 Task task = new Task();